 Services that are compatible with Roku include:

 YouTube TV (free 7-day trial): YouTube TV is a great choice for streaming anything on local channels, because they offer local channels to most homes across the country.
 The package includes 70+ channels.
-You can opt to watch the Super Bowl online through FOX NOW or YouTube TV (review), either option will work find.

 Use Apple Devices for Super Bowl Streaming